U.S. retailers benefit from warmer April as sales bounce back

 There were hopeful signs for retailers after months of heavy discounting that slammed sales and profit margins in winter.

-Gap Inc (GPS.N) also said pressure on its gross margin is abating.
-Gap reported a 9 percent increase, led by its low-priced Old Navy chain, and the apparel company gave a profit forecast that surpassed Wall Street expectations, sending its shares up 5 percent in after-hours trading.

-Costco reported a 5 percent increase, better than the 3.2 percent analysts had projected, and its shares rose 2.5 percent.
+Costco reported a 5 percent increase, better than the 3.2 percent analysts projected, and its shares rose 2 percent.

-Drugstore operators Walgreen Co WAG.N and Rite Aid Corp (RAD.N) reported better-than-expected sales, helped by gains in general merchandise.
+Drugstore operators Walgreen Co and Rite Aid Corp reported better than expected sales, helped by gains in general merchandise.

-Despite the strong numbers, the broad S&P Retail Index .SPXRT fell 0.17 points to 837.08 as some analysts said there was still reason for caution about consumer spending.
+Despite the strong showing, some analysts said there was still reason for caution.

 "You can't put too much credence into these numbers when you have a big bounce from delayed purchases," said Craig Johnson, president of consulting firm Customer Growth Partners.